Thinkwise/docs/docs/sf/business_processes.md

 When a node is selected, you can change the name or the description by typing directly.

-Nodes can be placed in lane, which allows you to assign responsibility for activities to a certain department, user or user group.
+Nodes can be placed in a lane, which allows you to assign responsibility for activities to a certain department, user or user group.

 A *Pool (Black Box)* or *Call Activity* can be used to indicate a message triggering another process or a sub-process being reused.
 The name or ID of the referred process node can be typed in to formally link the pool.
 Changing the name of the referred process will also update all diagrams where the process is used.

+When viewing the business processes as a stakeholder, the diagram will be read-only.
+A task is available to navigate to related *Pool (Black Box)* or *Call Activity* business processes.

+### Attachments

+To supplement the description of business processes, attachments can be added.
+These attachments will be stored in the database.

+### Discussion

+The discussion for every business process can be used to leave comments regarding business processes.

+### Linked requirements and linked work

+The *Linked requirements* and *Linked work* details show the requirements and the work that is directly linked to the business process.

 ### Impact analysis